Associate Professor and Department Chair

 Hello!
-I am currently an associate professor in the Department of
+I am currently Associate Professor and Department Chair in the Department of

 Physics and Astronomy at the University of San Francisco.